cosmos/cosmos/whitepaper.md

 can be expected to connect to the network frequently.
 However, for light clients that are not expected to have frequent access to the internet or the blockchain network, yet another solution can be used to overcome the LRA.
-Non-validator coin holders can post their coins as collateral with a very long unbonding period (e.g. much longer than the unbonding period for validators) and serve light clients with a secondary method of attesting to the validity of current and past block hashes.
-While these coins do not count toward the security of the blockchain's consensus, they nevertheless can provide strong guarantees for light clients.
-If historical block-hash querying are supported in Ethereum, anyone could bond their coins in a specially designed smart contract and provide attestation services for pay.
+Non-validator token holders can post their tokens as collateral with a very long unbonding period (e.g. much longer than the unbonding period for validators) and serve light clients with a secondary method of attesting to the validity of current and past block hashes.
+While these tokens do not count toward the security of the blockchain's consensus, they nevertheless can provide strong guarantees for light clients.
+If historical block-hash querying are supported in Ethereum, anyone could bond their tokens in a specially designed smart contract and provide attestation services for pay.

 ### Overcoming Forks and Censorship Attacks